ronaldoussoren/pyobjc/docs/index.rst

 Release information
 -------------------

-PyObjC 6.2 was released on 2020-03-25.
+PyObjC 7.1 was released on 2020-12-29.
 See the :doc:`changelog <changelog>` for more information.
-PyObjC 6.2 supports Python 3.6 and later.
+PyObjC 7 supports Python 3.6 and later.

-PyObjC 5.3 was released on 2019-10-16.
-See the :doc:`changelog <changelog>` for more information.
+PyObjC 5.3 is the last version supporting Python 2 and was released on 2019-10-16.

 Supported platforms
 -------------------